fairfriend92/alzheimer_mri_cnn/README.md

 ## Training and Evaluation Configuration

 The training and evaluation pipeline is controlled via command-line arguments passed to train_evaluate.py.
-These options allow flexible configuration of the model architecture, data preprocessing, augmentation strategy, and evaluation protocol.
+These options allow flexible configuration of the model architecture, data preprocessing and augmentation strategy.
 For reproducibility and clarity, configurations can be provided either directly via command-line flags or through an input configuration file.

 ### Network Architecture